-Nose Hill Natural Environment Park: Calgary is the gateway to the Rocky Mountains (Kananaskis County is just an hour’s drive away), but you can find wilderness right in the city.
-Draped over 11 square kilometres, Nose Hill Natural Environment Park is an otherworldly place where you can hike grassland trails, spot pocket gophers and porcupines, and gawk at “glacial erratics,” like the rock that was a remnant of Mount Edith Cavell 128 kilometres away in Jasper National Park.
+Nose Hill Natural Environment Park: Calgary is the gateway to the Rocky Mountains (Kananaskis County is just an hour's drive away), but you can find wilderness right in the city.
+Draped over four square miles, Nose Hill Natural Environment Park is an otherworldly place where you can hike grassland trails, spot pocket gophers and porcupines, and gawk at "glacial erratics," like the rock that was a remnant of Mount Edith Cavell 80 miles away in Jasper National Park.
 Take time to explore archeological sites like the stone tipi rings that were considered sacred places for burials and ceremonies.
-There’s also a modern medicine wheel built in 2015 by the Siksikaitsitapi or Blackfoot Nation.
+There's also a modern medicine wheel built in 2015 by the Siksikaitsitapi or Blackfoot Nation.

 Surf the Bow River: Get gnarly on the Bow by taking a surfing lesson and riding the beginner-friendly 10th Street wave.
 The vibe is low key and the deep-water channel is safe for newbies.
 If you want to focus on Calgary's sparkling skyscrapers and inner-city views, slide into the seat of a kayak, where you'll get an up-close perspective of landmarks like the tube-shaped Peace Bridge (an unsupported structure).
 For more leisurely exploration, take a raft tour that departs from Pumphouse Theatre (a fun performing arts venue) and ends at Pearce Estates Park.